-- fainting or seizures during exercise
+- Fainting or seizures during or immediately after exercise

-- unexplained shortness of breath
+- Unexplained shortness of breath

-- extreme fatigue
+- Extreme fatigue

 - Racing heart (feels like it is beating out of your chest).